How much risk is right for me?

 Time, time and more time

-Now that you know your goals, you should have a ball-park figure for how many years you need to invest.
-But also, the level of annual returns necessary to meet those goals on time.
+Now that you know your goals, you should have a ballpark figure for how many years you need to invest and the level of annual returns necessary to meet those goals on time.

 The more time, the better.
-It gives you a better opportunity to reap the rewards of compounding – arguably the number-one weapon in an investors’ toolbox.
+It gives you a better opportunity to reap the rewards of compounding – arguably the number-one option in an investors’ toolbox.

 Albert Einstein may or may not have called compound interest the most powerful force in the world – I guess we’ll never know.
-But it’s certainly true that whoever understands it earns it, and whoever doesn’t pays it.
+But it’s certainly true that whoever understands it earns it and that whoever doesn’t pays it.

 If you’re investing for 10 years or more and retirement isn’t on the horizon anytime soon, you can afford to be more adventurous with your investments.
 Just make sure you’re comfortable with the higher risks that comes with a more lion-hearted approach.

-For those investing for around five to ten years, you might want to take a more cautious approach and shy away from unnecessary risks.
-Market drops can be damaging for investors with a shorter timeframe.
-It could lead to selling your investments at a market low point when you need to access your money.
+If you are investing for five to ten years, you might want to take a more cautious approach and shy away from unnecessary risks.
+Market drops can be damaging for investors with a shorter timeframe and could lead to selling your investments at a market low point when you need to access your money.

-If your time horizon is less than five years you should keep your money tucked away in cash savings.
+If your time horizon is less than five years, then you should keep your money tucked away in cash savings.
 Just make sure you shop around for the best rates – the Active Savings service could help.

 Attitude to risk